mcneel/developer.rhino3d.com/_samples/rhinocommon/customundo.md

 	' NEVER change any setting in the Rhino document or application.
 Rhino ' handles ALL changes to the application and document and you will break ' the Undo/Redo commands if you make any changes to the application or ' document.
-This is meant only for your own private plug-in data ' !!!!!!!!!!
+This is meant only for your own private plugin data ' !!!!!!!!!!

 	' This function can be called either by undo or redo